 One of the simplest ways to improve communication is to work on the clarity of what you are saying.
 Think about what you want to say before you say it, be specific, and simplify your communications where possible.

-If you have a budget to explore new managerial ideas, then utilising the services of an internal communications consultant can be great way of refreshing your approach to communication.
+If you have a budget to explore new managerial ideas, then utilising the services of an internal communications consultant can be great way of refreshing your approach to Communication Skills.
 Gaining a third-party eye on what is and isn’t going well cuts through groupthink and cultural impediments to change, giving you a clear view of how you can improve.

 In the modern workplace, email is typically the easiest way of communicating with those not sat next to us, however emails can quickly harm business.
 With McKinsey research finding that workers, on average, spend 28% of their days answering emails, it’s important you only use emails when they are needed – ask yourself whether an instant message or phone call be quicker – and you only address them to those that need to be in the know.